Leave No Trace Brighton

 Leave No Trace Brighton's story

-By signing the Leave No Trace Brighton Pledge we aim to motivate both visitors and locals to make a difference by taking three simple actions: to dispose of their rubbish responsibly; to carry/use a reusable cup; to collect, clear, and responsibly dispose of three pieces of rubbish each time they visit Brighton's beaches/green spaces.
+By signing the Leave No Trace Brighton Pledge we aim to motivate both visitors and locals to make a difference by taking three simple actions: to dispose of their rubbish responsibly; to carry/use a reusable cup; to collect, clear, and responsibly dispose of three pieces of rubbish each time they visit Brighton's beaches.

 These easy but vital steps will collectively make a huge environmental impact while creating an opportunity for discussion and dialogue.